-Weathered and pitted with history the reclaimed wood of the the disappearing Midwest barn is the inspiration and the canvas for Marie Roth’s hand painted tributes to Old Glory.
-Each American flag comes with a short bio of the barn where the wood originated and story of the flag design.
+Weathered and pitted with history, the reclaimed wood of the the disappearing Midwest barn is both the inspiration and the canvas for Marie Roth’s hand-painted tributes to Old Glory.
+Each American flag comes with a short bio of the barn where the wood originated and story of the flag’s design.
 From the Betsy Ross to the 50 star, each flag is truly a unique embodiment of history.

 To many, the 36-star flag was the greatest symbol of the Union’s triumph.
-An unfurled 36-star flag was placed under Lincoln’s head as he lies in state in the Capitol Rotunda.
-This Great Luminary 36 star flag is flown from one side of the Lincoln funeral train as it makes its 10-day journey from Washington, DC to Springfield, IL.
-A 35-star flag is flown from the other side of the train.
+An unfurled 36-star flag was placed under Lincoln’s head as he laid in state in the Capitol Rotunda.
+This Great Luminary 36 star flag was flown from one side of the Lincoln funeral train as it made its 10-day journey from Washington, DC to Springfield, IL.
+A 35-star flag was flown from the other side of the train.

-|Dimensions||12 x 12 x 12 in|
+|Dimensions||12 × 12 × 12 in|